YinYangFit

 Motivation

 Letterfitting refers to the process of adjusting the distances between pairs of lettersI use the word “letter” very liberally; the more general term is glyphW. during typeface design.

-Spacing and kerning
+Red vertical bars show side bearings, blue vertical bar shows a negative kern.
 It’s often referred to as “spacing and kerning”, because pair distances are the sum of fixed amounts of space around every letter (so-called side bearings) and additional adjustment values for individual pairs (so-called kerns).Many existing heuristics try to either auto-space or auto-kern, which is doomed to fail.
 See the appendix for the correct mathematical approach to split pair distances into side bearings and kerns.
 Quality fonts often contain thousands of hand-kerned pairs that undergo weeks of testing and refinement, all by hand—because surprisingly, there still are no automated solutions that reliably do the job.And not for lack of trying: many approaches exist, the most popular of which are listed in the appendix below.

-The heart of the problem: typographers can’t even agree what letterfitting does.As Bertrand Russell put it, “everything is vague to a degree you do not realize till you have tried to make it precise.
+The heart of the problem: typographers can’t even agree what letterfitting does.As Bertrand Russell put it, “everything is vague to a degree you do not realize till you have tried to make it precise.”
 Some say that it’s about achieving a certain balance between letter pairs, the judgment of which is to spring from the designer’s personal aesthetic intuition.It goes without saying that as for the design decisions of professional typographers, non disputandum est. This is the premise behind the venerable kern game.
 Others say that the goal is to produce an “even colour”, i.e. a printed page with a uniform texture and without noticeable blobs of black or white.
 Yet others have insinuatedFirst and foremost Frank Blokland, who in his PhD thesis investigated how practical considerations in the Renaissance printing trade may have led to a standardization of font metrics. that the distances between letter stems are really quite arbitrary, and that we are simply conditioned by existing fonts to (prefer to) read letters at particular pair distances.

 All three of the above descriptions seem to point to the same story: that skilled designers achieve a pleasing visual balance between letter pairs because they have honed their perception through the careful study of existing fonts.
 Coincidentally, perfectly balanced letter pairs also happen to result in perfect legibility and a perfectly even typographic colour.
 Does that story hold water?